 - International House Fraternity & Sorority Life has moved from the Mills Building to the International House.

-- Olin Library Accessibility Services is moving to the first floor of the library to better accommodate students, including those with motor impairment.
+- Olin Library Accessibility Services is on the first floor of Olin Library

-- Warren Building Deans from the College of Liberal Arts and the Hamilton Holt School will move to the second floor of Warren, next to Cahall-Sandspur Field, along with the offices of Grants and Contracts, Corporate and Foundation Relations, and the Vice President for Institutional Advancement.
+- Warren Building Deans from the College of Liberal Arts and the Hamilton Holt School are located in the second floor of Warren, next to Cahall-Sandspur Field, along with the offices of Grants and Contracts, Corporate and Foundation Relations, and the Vice President for Institutional Advancement.

-- Troutman Building Human Resources is moving to the Troutman Building, which is located a block from campus at the corner of Fairbanks and New York avenues.
+- Troutman Building Human Resources is now in the Troutman Building, which is located a block from campus at the corner of Fairbanks and New York avenues.

 - Mills Building Community Standards and Responsibility, International Student & Scholar Services, International Programs, and External Scholarships are on the main floor of Mills.
 Go upstairs and you’ll find the Social Innovation & Entrepreneurship Hub (along with CLCE, which will remain where it has been).